Financial Aid: Answers to

 What is the cost of a Boston College graduate education?

-For the academic year 2013–2014, tuition rates for graduate students can be found on our Tuition and Fees webpage.
+Tuition rates for graduate students can be found on our Tuition and Fees webpage.

 Do international students receive financial aid?

 There is no federal financial aid for international students at the graduate level at Boston College.
 All international students should make arrangements for their college financial obligations prior to coming into the country.

 I will be receiving a scholarship from a local organization.
 Will this affect the financial aid that I have received?